We Are The Lake Superior Modern Quilt Guild

 End of Document

-The 2024 Leadership Team (images are placeholder)
+The Leadership Team

-What is Modern Quilting?
+What is

 Modern quilts are primarily functional and inspired by modern design.
 Modern quilters work in different styles and define modern quilting in different ways, but several characteristics often appear which may help identify a modern quilt.
 These include, but are not limited to: the use of bold colors and prints, high contrast and graphic areas of solid color, improvisational piecing, minimalism, expansive negative space, and alternate grid work.
 "Modern traditionalism" or the updating of classic quilt designs is also often seen in modern quilting.